Ho Chi Minh City, also known as Saigon

-In District 3, you can spend time visiting and learning about the Vietnam War at the War Remnants Museum with a free guided tour offered with every entrace ticket.
+In District 3, you can spend time visiting and learning about the Vietnam War at the War Remnants Museum with a free guided tour offered with every entrance ticket.

 Besides your typical day of sightseeing, tons of recreation and entertainment activities are all over Ho Chi Minh City.
 If you want to amaze at the sprawl of Ho Chi Minh City, have a break at one of the rooftop bars in the Bitexco Tower.
 Enjoy the AO show which is filled with Vietnamese culture.
 Of course, you can always hop on the back of a motorbike with Back of the Bike Tours many options for exploring this city from Food Tours to City Tours.
 Check out our Things to Do for 41 of the very best activities in Ho Chi Minh City to keep you busy on your trip.

-If you have time in Ho Chi Minh City and want to take some tours for food, sightseeing, or half day trips in South, we have great recommendations for you.
-It’s your perfect chance to explore the beauty of nature, history and culture of Southern Vietnam during your time in Southern Vietnam.
+If you have time in Ho Chi Minh City and want to take some tours for food, sightseeing, or half-day trips in the South, we have great recommendations for you.
+It’s your perfect chance to explore the beauty of nature, history, and culture of Southern Vietnam during your time in Southern Vietnam.